PTW-TUDa/eta-nexus/docs/guide/faq.rst

 - open "Credential Manager" in system control
-- Delete information about the git server you are trying to login to (in  case of eta_connect: "git.ptw.maschinenbau.tu-darmstadt.de <git.ptw.maschinenbau.tu-darmstadt.de>"_).
+- Delete information about the git server you are trying to login to (in  case of eta_nexus: "git.ptw.maschinenbau.tu-darmstadt.de <git.ptw.maschinenbau.tu-darmstadt.de>"_).

 .. _sphinx_not_found: